leozzmc/xAppSec/README.md

-To building the command tool to perform the security analysis to xApp in both static and dynamic ways.
+Building the command tool to perform the security analysis to xApp in both static and dynamic ways.

 ## Functionality